MPAS-Dev/MPAS-Model/README.md

 =======

 (For contributions, see:
-BR_contributions.txt and specific contributions in AUTHOR_modifications_to_MPAS.txt files)
+BR_contributions.txt and specific contributions in MPAS-BR-contributions-AUTHOR.md  files)

 ====